 Use of the forge

-One day work experience is an essential element of the course.
+One day per week work placement is an essential element of the course.

 Level 3 Certificate in Engineering Intermediate Apprenticeships in Engineering/Welding/Blacksmithing/Farriery

 Welder Fabricator Metalworker Blacksmith Farrier Engineering operative Mechanical engineering technician

 |Start Date||End Date||Start Time||End Time||Mode of Attendance||Days of the Week||No of sessions|